-Your brain on music is a symphony of neurons and brain regions all working together to improve your mood, increase your adrenaline and provide a rewarding and pleasurable experience.
+Your brain on music is a symphony of neurons and regions all working together to improve your mood, increase your adrenaline, and provide a pleasurable experience.
 That’s unless of course you happen to be stuck in an elevator forced to listen to Aqua’s “Barbie Girl” with 20 floors to go.

-Instead of bashing your head through a bus window, what if you can harness the energy and emotion that is generated from your song favorites and use it to your creative advantage?
+Instead of bashing your head through a bus window, what if you can harness the energy and emotion generated from your song favorites and use it to your creative advantage?

 Use 100% of your brain through the sweet sounds of music

 Action flicks Limitless and Lucy share a common plot featuring two individuals given special brain powers after ingesting a drug.
 The drug allows their brains to operate at a full 100% capacity.
-While no such drug exists, listening to music may be the closest we get to a brain wonder drug.
+While no such drug exists just yet, listening to music may be the closest we get to a brain wonder drug.

-Daniel Levitin, a prominent psychologist who studies the neuroscience of music and the brain and author of This is Your Brain on Music states that listening to music involves nearly every region and neural subsystem in the brain.
-Many dimensions of sound have to be analyzed which involves several independent neural processes that need to come together in order for us to understand the music we are listening to.
+Daniel Levitin, a prominent psychologist who studies the neuroscience of music and the brain and author of This is Your Brain on Music, describes how listening to music involves nearly every region and neural subsystem in the brain.
+Many dimensions of sound have to be analyzed, which involves several independent neural processes needing to come together in order for us to understand the music we are listening to.